Dog & Cat Desexing Doncaster

 Make sure to finish all medication as instructed by our staff.

-It is important to check your pet's wound twice a day to ensure it is clean and dry with minimal swelling and redness.
-If you notice excessive swelling, redness or discharge, please contact the clinic.
+We advise checking your pet's wound twice a day to make sure it is clean and dry with minimal swelling and redness.
+If you notice excessive swelling, redness or discharge, please contact the clinic immediately.

 Please contact or call us (03) 9899 9518 if you would like further information about our desexing options for your pet near Doncaster.